By Rebecca Alwine, Army Spouse

 It also meant that until I could get a good rotation going in my new freezer, I’d have to actually cook some meals.

-So I came up with a (very) short list of the kitchen utensils I just had to have in order to cook in our new place.
+So I came up with a (very) short list of the kitchen utensils I just had to have in order to cook in our new place once we made the military move.
 I kept in mind that we may not have our stuff right away, and that I just might want to cook in temporary lodging if we are there awhile.

 I was right, by night number 11 in hotel number 5, I was done.
 We needed fruits and vegetables, and a home cooked meal.
 I was so glad I brought that little kitchen pack with me!
 Here are some kitchen essentials; what I packed in the minivan to help us make it through.

 I’ve blogged and raved about this kitchen staple, after I protested getting one for at least a year.
 But tonight, I made chicken for taco salad in 15 minutes in one pot on the counter in my hotel room.